 The stitching attaching one of the red quad stripes was poorly sewn so I returned it for replacement.
 More a cosmetic than a performance issue but an issue nonetheless.

-These have been in Castelli’s line for a half dozen years so I assume they haven’t come up with anything better.
-Their list price (MSRP/RRP) is high but you can usually find them on sale at 2/3rds that price including at the stores with good customer satisfaction ratings like the ones I’ve provided links for above.
+The Sorpasso has been in Castelli’s line for a half dozen years.
+Last fall they introduced the Sorpasso 2 with straps and back support similar to what they offer in their Premio bibshorts (for my review of those, click here and scroll down a bit).
+Their Sorpasso and Sorpasso 2 list price (MSRP/RRP) can be quite high but you can usually find them on sale at 2/3rds that price including at the stores with good customer satisfaction ratings like the ones I’ve provided links for above.

 These Vega bib tights are, like most things Santini, cut quite slim and feel snug even in your normal size.
 That’s not a negative, it’s just the way they are cut.
 If you are a more standard width cyclist or still working to lose a few pounds, these aren’t for you and you can skip ahead to the next review.